Select the appropriate specimens for viral isolation based on the clinical symptoms as outlined in the Viral Specimen Selection Table.

 Complete a G-2V specimen submission form for each specimen submitted to the Viral Isolation Section.
 Specimens will not be tested without a completed G-2V form.
 Follow the Guidelines for Specimen Shipping and Mailing for shipping specimens to the laboratory.
 Forms may be obtained from the Laboratory Office.

 Specimens for viral isolation should be transported to the laboratory as quickly as possible after collection since the chance of isolating a virus declines with increased time in transit.
 Samples containing labile viruses (i.e. respiratory syncytial virus, cytomegalovirus and varicella zoster virus) at low titers are those most likely to show loss of infectivity with delayed transport.
 For short-term transit or storage, specimens should be kept at refrigerator temperatures on wet ice or cold packs.
 If a longer transit time is anticipated, the specimen should be frozen at -70° C and transported to the laboratory on dry ice.
 Specimens submitted for Varicella Zoster isolation must be received at the DSHS Laboratory cold, on ice packs, within 12 hours of collection, or freeze and ship on dry ice.
-Please refer to Specimen Submission and Selection for specific acceptance critieria.
+Refer to Specimen Submission and Selection for specific acceptance criteria.

 Specimens for direct detection (i.e. EM) should be kept at refrigerator temperatures on wet ice or cold packs.
 Freezing specimens for direct detection is not optimal.